cmu-l3/llmlean/README.md

 Then do steps (3) and (4) above.
 Now use a tactic described below.

+See [cmu-l3/llmlean-example](https://github.com/cmu-l3/llmlean-example) for an example of using LLMLean in a project.

 ----
 ### `llmstep` tactic
 Next-tactic suggestions via `llmstep "{prefix}"`.
 Examples: